• Skip to primary navigation

 Status: As of January 2023, this phone number is no longer in service.
 However, you can still hear what used to play when you called it by clicking the link below.

 Remember the SCP Foundation?
-This phone number is a fun little Easter egg pegged to the fictional organization.
-It’s basically a tip line: Upon calling, you’ll be greeted with a recorded message informing you that you’ve reached the Southern California, Division 19 branch of the Foundation and asking you to leave the date, time, location, and description of an “incident” you may have witnessed — an incident which you believe requires the Foundation’s… unique skill set.
+This phone number was a fun little Easter egg pegged to the fictional organization.
+It was basically a tip line: Upon calling, you’ll be greeted with a recorded message informing you that you’d reached the Southern California, Division 19 branch of the Foundation and asking you to leave the date, time, location, and description of an “incident” you may have witnessed — an incident which you believed required the Foundation’s… unique skill set.
 The number is based in Banning, Calif., which is located in Riverside County just south of the San Bernardino National Forest.

-I don’t know if they call you back, though; I didn’t leave a message.
+I don’t know if they called you back, though; I never left a message.
 The strangest thing I’ve witnessed so far today has been my cat running around the house like a maniac for about 20 minutes before engaging in a sudden and abrupt nap — which is perfectly normal behavior for her and therefore did not require SCP Foundation intervention.

 408-634-2806